syntithenai/hermod/README.md

 - `hermod/<siteId>/nlu/intent`
     - => hermod/<siteId>/intent
-    - OR
-    - => hermod/<siteId>/nlu/fail
-        - Sent when entity recognition fails because there are no results of sufficient confidence value.

 - `hermod/<siteId>/dialog/end`
     - The application that is listening for the intent, should send `hermod/<siteId>/dialog/end` when it's action is complete so the dialog manager can garbage collect dialog resources.